EGI-Federation/documentation/content/en/users/tutorials/htc-job-submission/_index.md

 of them, only the ones supporting the Virtual Organisation you are a member of, and for which you have a valid VOMS proxy.

+> Those examples are relying on the Top BDII service maintained by EGI
+> Foundation: `ldap://lcg-bdii.egi.eu:2170`.

 ### Querying for HTCondorCE compute resources

-Most, if not all the HTCondorCE should be discoverable via GLUE 2.0.
+Most, if not all the HTCondorCE Computing Elements should be discoverable via GLUE 2.0.

 ```shell
 # Querying for all HTCondorCE compute resources, using GLUE 2.0